-Modern Route 111 was also established early in the history of the Town, as a major east-west corridor between Exeter and Nashua, traveling along Exeter Road, Main Street, and Danville Road.
-West Kingston, developed along this road, with a small village center near two water-powered mill sites, a school house and a meeting hall.
+Modern Route 111 was also established early in the history of the Town as a major east-west corridor between Exeter and Nashua, traveling along Exeter Road, Main Street, and Danville Road.
+West Kingston, developed along this road, with a small village center near two water-powered mill sites, a school house and a meeting hall.20

 In 1840, the Western Division of the Boston & Maine Railroad bypassed the center of Kingston, running through the southeast corner of town.
-Though there was no railroad station in Kingston, "Kingston residents traveled to depots at East Kingston and Newton Junction, just over the town line in Newton (so-called as the junction of the Western Division mainline and the Merrimack branch)."
+Though there was no railroad station in Kingston, "Kingston residents traveled to depots at East Kingston and Newton Junction, just over the town line in Newton (so-called as the junction of the Western Division mainline and the Merrimack branch)"21.

-In 1937, NH Route 125 became a state highway.
-Bypass sections were added to the road in the 1950s and 1960s as private automotive transportation succeeded the rail lines in providing commuter transportation between local cities.
-Once Interstate 495 was constructed, 125 became a major corridor from points north such as Rochester to connect to the highway in Haverhill, Massachusetts.
-The historic village adjacent to the Plains was bypassed in 1963.
+In 1937, NH Route 125 became a state highway.22 Bypass sections were added to the road in the 1950s and 1960s as private automotive transportation succeeded the rail lines in providing commuter transportation between local cities.
+Once Interstate 495 was constructed, Route 125 became a major corridor from points north such as Rochester to connect to Interstate 495 in Haverhill, Massachusetts.
+The historic village adjacent to the Plains was bypassed in 1963, when Route 111 was redirected to join Route 125.23

-As the community has grown, the road network has extended to serve newly developed areas and land uses.
-The increase in residential development of the town has led to a steady increase in traffic volumes, resulting in a rise in congestion, traffic accidents, and traffic circulation problems, particularly on and adjacent to NH Route 125.
-The convergence of other major NH Routes 111 and 107 in Kingston also continue to generate traffic volumes and congestion.
+As the local community and surrounding region have grown, the road network has extended to serve newly developed areas and land uses.
+The increase in residential development of the town and surrounding area have led to a steady increase in traffic volumes, resulting in a rise in congestion, traffic accidents, and traffic circulation problems, particularly on and adjacent to NH Route 12524 and at its convergence with NH Routes 111 and 107.